pakjiddat/Tab-Navigation/README.md

 ## To use Tab Navigation:

+- Go to [EasyTab Unity package release page](https://github.com/dav-sea/EasyTab/releases).
+Download the Unity Package file. e.g EasyTab-1.3.1.unitypackage
-- Install EasyTab Unity package (right click Assets. import package -> custom package)
+- Import the Unity Package file. (right click Assets. import package -> custom package)
 - Create Scripts folder and import the files: CustomDropdown, DownArrow, Enter, ForwardNavigation, ReverseNavigation and UpArrow
 - Set input field that should have focus at the start.
 This can be done by clicking on EventSystem and then dragging the input field over the "First Selected" property
 - Attach EasyTab script to all navigation buttons.
 Set "Selectable Recognition" property to "As not selectable"